canonical/certification-docs/Self-Test_Guide-16.04.rst

    -  Maximum supported number of HDDs or SSDs, especially if you can configure multiple RAID levels (e.g. 2 for RAID 0, 3 for RAID 5, and 6 for RAID 50)

+   -  The largest disk capacity available from the OEM -- ideally, over 2 TiB on a single disk or RAID array.

    -  Maximum amount of supported RAM